Carbon Negative Power Generation - BioCCS

 The California market offers a unique opportunity for CES BioCCS plants.
 Due to the severe drought conditions that California has experience over last few years and numerous traditional biomass power plants closing around the state, there is an excess of forestry and agriculture wood waste.
 Plant closures have left farmers with few choices to dispose of their waste and have increased the number of open field agricultural burns which negatively affects the air quality of the central valley.
-The abundantly available fuel supply and the need to improve the central valley’s air quality makes California the ideal location for developing “negative emission” power systems that have the ability to solve multiple problems for the state at once: providing responsible disposal for the abundance of wood waste while improve the Valley’s air quality and supporting the State’s commitments to reduce GHG emissions (State mandated 80% reduction compared to 1990 levels of GHG by 2050) and can take advantage of multiple clean power and/or fuel incentives.
+The abundantly available fuel supply and the need to improve the central valley’s air quality makes California the ideal location for deploying “negative emission” power systems that have the ability to solve multiple problems for the state at once: providing responsible disposal for the abundance of wood waste while improve the Valley’s air quality and supporting the State’s commitments to reduce GHG emissions (State mandated 80% reduction compared to 1990 levels of GHG by 2050) and can take advantage of multiple clean power and/or fuel incentives.

 Want to learn more or get an update on CES’ progress in developing “negative emission” power systems?
 Contact our Business Development Manager/Program Manager Rebecca Hollis at: firstname.lastname@example.org.